Almond Flour Pumpkin Cookies (Paleo)

 This cookie dough can be slightly thick and sticky.
 Use a cookie scoop to scoop equal size balls of dough onto lined baking pan.

 Bake until the middles are set.
 Do not over bake!
-These Paleo pumpkin cookies will firm up slightly once cooled.
+These almond flour pumpkin cookies will firm up slightly once cooled.

-Store cookies covered at room temperature for up to 4 days.
+Store almond flour pumpkin cookies covered at room temperature for up to 4 days.
 Store in the fridge for up to 7 days.

 If freezing, add cookies to a large Ziplock bag or Tupperware and freeze.